sidewayss/html-elements/README.md

 ## Usage
 [Release 1.0]() has both source modules and tranpiled, minified bundles.
 The bundles are in the `dist/` directory.
 The source is in `src/` in the NPM package, and in the root directory in the repository (which makes it easier to create `dist/` versions of the test/demo apps for testing the `dist/` modules).

-link to current release dist or src
+- link to current release dist or src
-NPM package
+- NPM package
-you're on your own
+- you're on your own...

 For example, to import `<input-num>`:
 ```html